Flagstaff Youth Climate Summit

 Are you involved in sustainability initiatives and climate action in your neighborhood, school, or community group?
 Are you interested in getting involved?

-Get out your calendars!
-The 2nd Annual Flagstaff Youth Climate Summit will be held on April 16, 2019 at The Arboretum at Flagstaff.
-The Summit has expanded into a collaborative event with the Arboretum and Willow Bend Environmental Education Center and will feature three challenges: the Climate Action Challenge, the KidWind Challenge, and the Solar Structure Challenge.
-Each challenge is open to youth in grades 4-12 who form teams of 2-5 individuals and have an adult mentor.
+The Flagstaff Youth Climate Summit is a collaborative event with The Arboretum at Flagstaff and Willow Bend Environmental Education Center and features three challenges: the Climate Action Challenge, the KidWind Challenge, and the Solar Structure Challenge.
+Each challenge is open to youth in 4th-12th grade who form teams of 2-5 individuals and have an adult mentor.
 Teams can include youth from public schools, private schools, homeschool groups, afterschool groups, and community organizations (recreation or neighborhood centers, Boys and Girls Club, Big Brothers Big Sisters, Scout troops, etc).
-All teams who attend the Summit will compete for prizes and awards, attend workshops, and learn about climate action and sustainability in Flagstaff
+All teams who attend the Summit will compete for prizes and awards, attend workshops, and learn about climate action and sustainability in Flagstaff.

 Climate Action Challenge